isw-kudos/kudos-docs/docs/boards/connections/migration.md

 As part of the installation process for Kudos Boards you can run the migration service to move the existing Activities into Kudos Boards.

+## Difference between the individual import

+There is an individual import, when you hover over the orange _Create_ button and click _Import from Activities_.
+It can be accessed by end-users, but only usess the Activities API.
+While this works for basic Activitiy functionality, it **doesn't include** any extra features from Kudos Boards for WebSphere.
+Card colors are one example of those features.

+Sou you'll need to use the migration service described here to import **all** data in the new Boards.

 ## Process Overview

 This service will: